GridPane is pleased to announce that we’ve accepted a strategic investment from Automattic: Read all about it

 Do You NEED a Security Plugin?

-There are some additional benefits that a few security plugins can provide that aren’t actual security measures.
-Below are some of the benefits as well as some downsides to consider.
+That said, there are some additional benefits that a few security plugins can provide (some that aren’t actual security measures).
+In the following sections we cover some of the benefits as well as some downsides to consider.

 Additional Security Benefits Plugins Can Offer

-The primary reason you may want to consider paying for a security plugin is virtual patching.
-This is where a service monitors your sites and identifies vulnerabilities in WordPress core, themes, and plugins, and automatically patches those vulnerabilities.
+Vulnerability patching is where a service monitors your sites and identifies vulnerabilities in WordPress core, themes, and plugins, and automatically patches them (which sometimes just means updating those plugins).

 The overwhelming majority of malware infections come via plugin vulnerabilities.
 Virtual patching and setting vulnerable plugins to automatically update can be excellent additional security measure for your websites.